cmaloney/dcos-docs/_pages/overview/kick-the-tires.md

 First, take a look at the [package repository][5] and install you favorite [services][6] with ease.

-For a more curated experience, choose one of our [tutorials][7] to follow.
+For a more curated experience, follow one of our [tutorials][7].

 # Go The Distance

-When you've got the basics down, read more about [developing your own services](/usage/developing-services/).
+When you've got the basics down, read more about [developing your own services][8].

-Then continue down the road to mastery by perusing the docs on how to [administer a DCOS installation][8].
+Then continue down the road to mastery by perusing the docs on how to [administer a DCOS installation][9].

 Enjoy!